What is email accessibility?

 Here’s an example of what not to do when it comes to color contrast.

-This animated GIF from Vinyl Me which looks cool, but doesn’t respect many email accessibility principles, not just contrast ratio:
+This animated GIF from Vinyl Me looks cool, but doesn’t respect many email accessibility principles, not just contrast ratio:

 - The rotating text on the GIF is in all caps.